Why You Should Consider Dimmable CFL and LED Light Bulbs

 Can You Dim CFL and LED Light Bulbs?

-Yes, if they are the dimmable variety.
+An early and common misconception is that CFL and LED light bulbs can’t be dimmed.
+You can dim CFL and LED light bulbs if they are the dimmable variety.
 And by adding a dimmer instead of just a light switch, you can save up to $50 a year according to Lutron Electronics, a lighting control manufacturer.

 Lutron dimmers are easy to install and available at just about any big box store across the country.
 The pay back for the dimmer cost is less than a year’s purchase so it makes dollar and green sense today.